 - Tea color:

 - green tea

 - Appearance: young shoots made up of a bud and one or two tender leaves, gently crumpled

 - Scents: vegetal to start, with aniseed, fruit and mineral hints.
 These aromas make way for toasted and vanilla notes

 - Scents: vegetal, mineral and marine to start.
 Floral and toasted hints

-- Colour: a clear, pale green liquor, the colour of jade
+- Color: a clear, pale green liquor, the color of jade

 - Texture: sweet and smooth, delicately enveloping the entire mouth

-- Flavours: sweet, umami, a touch of acidity
+- Flavors: weet, umami, a touch of acidity

 - Aromas: marine (crab) and vegetal right from the start.
 The vegetal note is sweet to start (cooked vegetable) before becoming fresher towards the finish.
 A hint of mineral, a hint of cooked sweet chestnut, subtle toasted accents, and pronounced floral notes in the middle (white flowers), giving the aromas plenty of subtlety